Positive - Inspiring - Empowering

 Any student who has had dance experience should be placed in a class at the recommendation of the teacher.

-Syllabus music is available.
-Teachers are also able to set their own music from Level Four upward with the exception of the isolations and Set Dances.
-Recommended BPM (beats per minute) for each exercise are provided in the teaching notes.
+Teachers are able to set their own music from Level Four upward with the exception of the isolations and Set Dances.
+Recommended BPM (beats per minute) for each exercise are provided in the teaching notes and music is shown in the teaching videos.

 It is the responsibility of studios to have their own studio music license for classes.